DrexelCS360Su2022/homework-3-agf59/README.md

 Problem 1: 4m
 The hardest part about this problem was figuring out how to implement 'error, which I haven't done as of yet.

-Problem 2: 300m
+Problem 2: 335m
-This problem has been giving me a lot of trouble and I am not finished yet.
-My primary cause for concern is simply that I cannot figure out why it sometimes evaluates false positives on true?
+This problem gave me a lot of trouble.
+Frankly, I just didn't understand the inner workings of the mcevaluator well enough going into it.
+I persevered, though, and managed to figure it out almost entirely on my own with some help from a TA.

 Problem 3: 0m